 The following general conditions are considered to be comfortable for people working indoors and doing light work and include:

 - keeping the air temperature between 23°C and 26°C

 - maintaining a relative humidity of 30 to 60 percent.

 Plan ahead and ensure all necessary measures for preventing heat illnesses can be implemented when hot weather is predicted.
 Doing so will ensure the safety and well-being of your workers.

-This code provides practical guidance for persons conducting a business or undertaking (PCBU) on how to provide and maintain a physical work environment that is without risks to health and safety.
+- Managing the Work Environment and Facilities - Code of Practice: practical guidance on how to provide and maintain a physical work environment that is without risks to health and safety.

-This page provides relative information towards working in hot areas and outdoors, whilst providing details about being sun smart.
+- Cancer Council SA Workplace Directory: information about working in hot areas and outdoors, and being sun smart.

 - Guide for managing the risks of working in heat – Safe Work Australia

 - healthdirect: information about heatstroke causes, symptoms and treatment

 - Australian Tax Office: tax deductions available for sunscreen, hats and sunglasses